soonkit-king/MalaysiaLines-Flight-Tickets/README.md

 ✅ **Make bookings** based on passenger count
 ✅ **Store and retrieve booking details** locally
 ✅ **Access booking history** for easy management
+✅ **Using SharePrefs** to transfer data around the Activity and Fragment ✅ **Call API** from internet to get all Country Code Phone Number

 This application ensures a smooth and efficient experience for travelers looking to book flights conveniently.